SuperLowLevel/SuperLowLevel.github.io/_posts/activities/2020-09-01-Our-Xpixel-team-won-the-champions-in-Video-Temporal-Super-Resolution-tracks-in-the-AIM2020.md

 ---
-title:  'Our Xpixel team won the champions in Video Temporal Super Resolution track in the AIM2020'  #  Paper title, covered by ''
+title:  'Our Xpixel team won the champion in Video Temporal Super Resolution track in the AIM2020'  #  Paper title, covered by ''
 teser: AIM20201.jpg
 type:  activities
 tag : Award